Poisson Midpoint Method for Log Concave Sampling: Beyond the Strong Error Lower Bounds: Notation and problem setup

-\cite{kandasamy2024poissonmidpointmethodlangevin} introduced the Poisson midpoint method for LMC (PLMC), a variant of RLMC, which converges whenever LMC converges, allowing analysis beyond log-concavity.
+Kandasamy \& Nagaraj~\cite{kandasamy2024poissonmidpointmethodlangevin} introduced the Poisson midpoint method for LMC (PLMC), a variant of RLMC, which converges whenever LMC converges, allowing analysis beyond log-concavity.
 PLMC gives a quadratic improvement in complexity in terms of $\epsilon$ when $\pi$ satisfies Logarithmic Sobolev Inequalities (LSI).
-In comparison, our work shows a cubic improvement for PLMC under log-concavity.
-Recently, \cite{altschuler2024shiftedcompositioniiilocal} analyzed the randomized midpoint method for Overdamped LMC when the target satisfies LSI.
+Our work shows a cubic improvement for PLMC under strong log-concavity.